John Fitzadam: Judge

 There are a number of records of him performing his judicial duties: these are mainly concerned with the issue of pardons or other acts of clemency, particularly in actions for recovery of debt.
-At the time it seems to have been a common legal device for a successful creditor to get a sentence of outlawry passed on the debtor.
+At the time it was a common legal device for a successful creditor to get a sentence of outlawry passed on the debtor.
 In 1409 Fitzadam pardoned Thomas Wells, the vicar of Rathregan, in connection with a lawsuit for debt brought by Richard Dillon.
 In 1414 he persuaded the Crown "out of pity" to reverse the sentence of outlawry imposed on John Philpot of Drogheda for failure to appear in Court to answer a claim for debt, as Philpot had now appeared and submitted to the jurisdiction of the Court; and he successfully pleaded for a reversal of outlawry in an almost identical case involving Richard Lang, outlawed on the plea of John Trody, merchant of Dublin, for failure to pay John a debt, and in yet another case where Robert Cantwell was outlawed on the suit of William Preston.